-Exams 225 pts. each: The Midterm and Final exams will consist of objective questions such as true/false, multiple choice, matching, and definition.
+Exams 225 pts. each: The Midterm and Final exams will consist of objective questions such as true/false, multiple choice, etc.

 FINALLY: The Americans with Disabilities Act and the Rehabilitation Act of 1973: If you have a disability that may have some impact on your work in this class and for which you may require accommodations, please see a coordinator in the Office of Disability Affairs (112 Johnston Hall) so that such accommodations can be arranged.
-After you receive your accommodation letter, you must meet with me to discuss the provisions of those accommodations.